 They also provide an 110% guarantee, paying extra if they can’t match or beat a competitor’s price.
 And you will also pay no taxes for redemption, another good saving.
 The entire booking experience was also quite easy.

 But there’s more: those 10,098 can also be redeemed for cash via a Visa gift card if I so desire.
 So my real cost-per-night was cut by an additional $50, bringing my cost to $286.58 per night.

 Most of the bars and hotel cafés along Ocean Drive offer morning breakfast.

-One of the iconic places in South Beach to have breakfast, though, is at the News Café.
-At the corner of 8th Street and Ocean Drive, it’s very popular with locals although few others know of it.
-It offers a variety of excellent breakfasts, along with newspapers in several languages.
-It’s open 24 hours a day, with the all-important Happy Hour kicking off at 4 pm.
+For more than three decades one of the iconic places in South Beach to have breakfast, was at the News Café.
+At the corner of 8th Street and Ocean Drive, it was very popular with locals, with almost a cult-like following, although few others know of it.
+It offered a variety of excellent breakfasts, along with newspapers in several languages.
+Also, it was open 24 hours a day, with the all-important Happy Hour kicking off at 4 pm.

 Another iconic place to eat is the 11th Street Diner at the corner of 11th Street and Washington Avenue.
 Think old-fashion diner food – burgers, malts and a hundred other things the chef cooks up in the kitchen.
 Your choice: a seat in a booth or a stool at the counter.

 More upscale is Spiga Ristorante Italiano in the Impala Hotel, set in a 1920s Spanish Mediterranean Revival building.
 I used to have dinner here several times a year since it’s comfortable, quiet and has good food.
 It draws a much different crowd than you find a block away on Ocean Drive.
 It’s at 1228 Collins Avenue between 12th and 13th Streets.